charro/pets/README.txt

 LITTLE EXPLANATIONS ABOUT DESIGN/TECHNICAL DECISIONS/ASSUMPTIONS
 ----------------------------------------------------------------

-* For the shake of simplicity:
+* For the sake of simplicity:

 - A in-memory database is used
 - Only one user is created and used in the web frontend example (but as many users and animals as needed can be created calling the API)